optimizely/javascript-sdk-demo-app/README.md

 ### Deploying the App
 1. Login or create an [Optimizely Account](https://app.optimizely.com/signin).
 2. Create a project via the Optimizely dashboard.
 [Instructions](http://developers.optimizely.com/server/getting-started/index.html?language=javascript)
 3. Add a Feature with the key `sorting_enabled`.
 This will act as a toggle for our new feature.
+4. Add the Event Key `item_purchase`.
-4. In `constants.js`, update the `datafileURL` field.
+5. In `constants.js`, update the `datafileURL` field.
 This is found in the dashboard, under Settings -> Environments.
-5. Install dependencies & run the application
+6. Install dependencies & run the application
 ```
 $ npm install
 $ npm start